aws-greengrass/aws-greengrass-lite/docs/spec/libraries/ggconfiglib.md

      requested component is not found.
    - [ggconfiglib-3.4] The library will return GGL_ERR_OK when the existing value is updated.
-4. [ggconfiglib-4] The library can add components to the configuration
-   - [ggconfiglib-4.1] The library will return GGL_ERR_FAILURE if the component is already in the list.
-   - [ggconfiglib-4.2] The library will return GGL_ERR_OK when the new component is added.
-5. [ggconfiglib-5] The library can delete components from the configuration
-   - [ggconfiglib-5.1] The library will return GGL_ERR_FAILURE when the
-     requested component is not found.
-   - [ggconfiglib-5.2] The library will return GGL_ERR_OK when the component is deleted.
-6. [ggconfiglib-6] The library can call callbacks when key values change.
+4. [ggconfiglib-6] The library can call callbacks when key values change.
    - [ggconfiglib-6.1] The library will return GGL_ERR_FAILURE if the requested subscription key is not found.
    - [ggconfiglib-6.2] The library will return GGL_ERR_FAILURE when the